Essex County Government Complex: Wilentz Justice Complex

-Essex County Family Courthouse
+Essex County Wynona Lipman Courthouse

-Construction began on the Essex County Family Courthouse in March 2023.
-The new 267,000 sqft building is located at Branford Place between Washington Street and University Avenue.
-There will be 22 courtrooms, 19 for Family Court and three children-in-court courtrooms.
+Construction began on the Essex County Family Courthouse in March 2023 and opened in July 2025.
+The 267,000 sqft building is located at Branford Place between Washington Street and University Avenue.
+There are 22 courtrooms, 19 for Family Court and three children-in-court courtrooms.
 It is to be dedicated to Wynona Lipman, the first African American woman elected to the New Jersey Senate.